RTFRekola/multinational-retail-data-centralisation/README.md

 <b>Task 7</b>

+Data on all the orders the company has processed is stored in an AWS database in the cloud.
+Similar to the approach to read in the user data in task 3, the data on the orders was read into a table.
+The table had unnecessary columns, which were removed.

 - using earlier established <i>list_db_tables</i> found the name of the table with data on product orders and <i>read_rds_tables</i> to extract this data into a Pandas DataFrame
 - in <i>data_cleaning.py</i>, created the method <i>clean_orders_data</i> to clean the table with orders data
     - removed columns first_name, last_name and 1